Yoyogi Park – a photography guide

 On warm days, Yoyogi Koen (to use the Japanese) is crowded.
 People have picnics all over it.
 Couples leisurely chat on benches.
-Others are playing musical instruments or enjoying some game.
+Many enjoy a simple walk.
+Others play musical instruments or enjoy games.

-People practicing dance or yoga there isn’t rare.
+People practicing dance or yoga there aren’t rare.
 You’ll see all kinds of things.
 Photographers with models are a common sight.
 It’s a fun place.

 Spring has the most to offer with its cherry blossoms.
 You’ll find them sprinkled throughout the park.
 Masses of people come to see them.
-And the trees are very good!
+And the trees are good!
+They are high quality.

 Autumn is close behind with its fabulous red and gold leaves.
 It’s a great time of year for a romantic walk.
 I’d have to admit this season might be the most beautiful there!